-We sell our food to the public through a vegetable bag scheme...
+We sell our food to the local community through a vegetable bag scheme...

-It’s an amazing and innovative scheme, with great food and a sense of community.
+It’s an amazing and innovative scheme, with great food and a strong sense of community.
 We hold work days, Harvest festival events and other activities.
-Most of our Crop-share holders stay with us for years and feel part of Growing Well, and those that do leave often join us as Friends instead, so they can stay part of our community.
+Most of our Crop Share holders stay with us for years and feel part of Growing Well, and those that do leave often join us as Friends instead, so they can stay part of our community.

-Before signing up, it’s important however that you understand the difference between our scheme and others.
+Before signing up, it’s important that you understand the difference between our scheme and others.

-1. We only sell food that we grow ourselves at Low Sizergh Farm.
+1. We only sell food that we grow on our site at Low Sizergh Farm.

 However, it also means that it’s seasonal.
 It’s a windy hill in Cumbria, that isn’t going to be producing tomatoes in December.
 Click ‘What’s in the Bag’ to see what a ‘typical’ bag will look like through the year.

 However, it also means that we sometimes have rabbits and other pests that can decimate crops overnight.
 This results in a vegetable bag that is sometimes a surprise!